Predicting Game: Global Health Part 3

 Think you know human behavior?
 Are you up for another guessing game on behavioral experiments?

-In this intervention, our team gave away a few different types of calendars to people attending medical camps (where they received free medical care) in Nairobi, Kenya.
+In this intervention, a few different types of calendars were given to people attending medical camps (where they received free medical care) in Nairobi, Kenya.
 The goal of this intervention was to increase health savings on a mobile wallet that is locked for health expenses – the M-Tiba platform.*

-One challenge for our M-Tiba users is that they fail to deposit after signing up, even though most users we surveyed strongly agree that saving for health is very important.
+One challenge for M-Tiba users is that they fail to deposit after signing up, even though most users strongly agree that saving for health is very important.

 Figure 1: The story calendar

-Our team decided to test the effects of storytelling (Figure 1), as well as goal-setting and planning (Figure 2) on health savings.
+Our partners tested CAH-created calendars – some used storytelling (Figure 1) and goal-setting and planning (Figure 2).
 Based on a previous predicting game, we already knew that the storytelling calendar led to greater savings compared to the control calendar.
 We asked you to guess whether the storytelling or goal-setting calendar would lead to greater health savings on the M-Tiba platform.

 Figure 2: The goal-setting calendar